gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

         ├── ...
         └── wasm32-unknown-unknown
             └── release
-                ├── hello_world_wasm.wasm       <---- this is our built .wasm file
+                ├── hello_world.wasm       <---- this is our built .wasm file
-                └── hello_world_wasm.opt.wasm   <---- this is optimized .wasm file
+                └── hello_world.opt.wasm   <---- this is optimized .wasm file
     ```

 In addition, the interface file `hello_world.idl` should have been generated in the `wasm` project directory.